The simple answer here is yes.

-As with any compensation claim, it’s important to be able to provide evidence.
+As with any compensation claim, after an injury at work it’s important to be able to provide evidence.
 This means that a written record of the accident should be made as early as possible.
 If you’re working on the site of a company, UK employers are required by law to have an Accident Report book, which will include sections on where, when and how an accident occurred.

 You should try to ensure you log the incident yourself, to give the fullest picture of what happened.
 Avoid signing an inaccurate Accident Report, particularly if you haven’t had a chance to read it fully.

 If you are prevented from seeing or using the accident book there are still things you can do to ensure evidence exists.

 It can be extremely helpful to take photos of the place where the accident occurred, including any hazards or other relevant details.
 Eyewitness accounts from other people can also help strengthen your case – remember to take names and contact details.

 One other important point.
 If you were too badly injured to make a written record or gather other evidence, don’t panic.
 A written report is always valuable, but the lack of one doesn’t automatically rule out a compensation claim.

 What about medical evidence?